A message from the Office of Student Life to the Members and Parents of The Class of 2020

 Students who do not subscribe to the linen services plan should bring the following linens: towels, washcloths, sheets (two sets) for dorm mattress size 36” x 80” (extra long twin), two blankets, pillow(s), pillowcases, and a laundry bag.

-Occasionally, students will be required to wear a dress shirt with tie, suit or sport jacket, dress slacks, socks, and dress shoes for functions on campus, and all Academy athletes must wear these clothes when traveling to a contest off campus.
+Occasionally, students will be required to wear a dress shirt with tie, suit or sport jacket, dress slacks, socks, and dress shoes for functions on campus.
 Therefore, all students should bring at least one full set of “dress-up” clothes and keep it here on campus for the entire year.

 The following are suggested items that should be brought from home: